-The International Antiviral Society–USA (IAS–USA) has awarded Charles C. J. Carpenter, MD, Director of the Lifespan/Tufts/Brown Center for AIDS Research and Professor of Medicine at Brown Medical School in Providence, Rhode Island, the IAS–USA Lifetime of Leadership Award for his outstanding impact on the fields of global health, HIV medicine, and research.
+The International Antiviral Society–USA (IAS–USA) has awarded the IAS–USA Lifetime of Leadership Award to Charles C. J. Carpenter, MD, Director of the Lifespan/Tufts/Brown Center for AIDS Research and Professor of Medicine at Brown Medical School in Providence, Rhode Island, for his outstanding impact on the fields of global health, HIV medicine, and research.

 Photo courtesy of Louise Mitchell